-- (12) Land that is set apart under Section 338 of Te Ture Whenua Mäori Act 1993 and- - (a) that is used for the purposes of a marae or meeting place and that does not exceed 2 hectares - (21) Land used or occupied by, or for the purposes of, an institution that is carried on for the free maintenance or relief of persons in need, being land that does not exceed 1.5 hectares for any 1 institution. - 3.2 Rate liability on non-rateable land (Section 9): Land to which Section 8 (non-rateable land) applies is rateable for the purpose of setting a targeted rate if- - (a) the rate is set solely for water supply, sewage disposal, or waste collection, and - (b) the service referred to in paragraph (a) is provided in relation to the land.
+- (a) as a place of religious worship - (a) Land that is used for the purposes of a marae, excluding any land used- - (b) primarily for commercial or agricultural activity; or - (c) as residential accommodation. - (21) Land used or occupied by, or for the purposes of, an institution that is carried on for the free maintenance or relief of persons in need, being land that does not exceed 1.5 hectares for any 1 institution. - 3.2 Rate liability on non-rateable land (Section 9 LG(R)A): Land to which Section 8 (non-rateable land) applies is rateable for the purpose of setting a targeted rate if- - (a) the rate is set solely for water supply, sewage disposal, or waste collection, and the service referred to in paragraph (a) is provided in relation to the land; and - (b) the service referred to in paragraph (a) is provided in relation to the land.

 - 4.1 100% of service charges (water, wastewater, and solid waste collection) are remitted on properties used principally for the purpose of community halls, art galleries, and museums.
 Community halls are defined as those halls and community centres located on Council administered land, and those privately owned community halls listed on Council's Schedule of Privately Owned Halls (1994) and recognised as fulfilling the same primary function as public halls. - 4.2.
-Pre-schools, kohanga reo, marae, plunkets, community organisations and churches that benefit the community are liable for water, wastewater, and waste management and minimisation collection service charges under the Council's FIS according to the number of connections.
-Council will remit service charges (wastewater, water and solid waste collection) on these properties equivalent to residential properties, i.e. one wastewater, water and waste management and minimisation collection charge only will be set. - 4.3 Any organisation applying for a remission under Schedule 1, part 1 (21), of the LG(R)A above must have a declaration or charter stating that its purpose is the free maintenance or relief of persons in need.
+Pre-schools, kohanga reo, marae, plunkets community organisations that benefit the community and churches are liable for water, wastewater, and waste management and minimisation collection service charges under the Council's FIS according to the number of connections.
+Council will remit service charges (wastewater, water and solid waste collection) on these properties equivalent to residential properties, i.e. one wastewater, water and waste management and minimisation collection charge only will be set. - 4.3 Any organisation applying for a remission under Schedule 1, part 1 (1)(21), of the LG(R)A above must have a declaration or charter stating that its purpose is the free maintenance or relief of persons in need.